YFanSh1011/search-cmdLine/README.md

 ```
 search -w java -t video -b chrome
 ```
-Note that `google` is the default search engine used for `video`, the `-s, --search-engine` flag is dropped.
+Note that `youtube` is the default search engine used for `video`, the `-s, --search-engine` flag is dropped.

 ## Credits and Acknowledgments